 - Fellowship of the College of Anaesthetists of South Africa

 - Doctor of Medicine or MD (Anaesthesiology) (By University of Colombo, Sri Lanka)

 - Doctor of Medicine (Anaesthesia) awarded since September 2003 (By University of the West Indies)

 Read more here How to get registered with GMC (UK)

 2. Getting your CREST form signed

 If you are looking forward to getting into basic or core level of anaesthesia training in the UK, one of the primary things that need completing is the Certificate of Readiness to Enter Specialty Training or the CREST form.
-This form has been updated and modified, so please make sure that you are using the 2020 version of the CREST form otherwise it WILL NOT be accepted.
+This form has been updated and modified, so please make sure that you are using the latest version of the CREST form otherwise it WILL NOT be accepted.

 The following individuals can sign your competency form:

 - Locum Consultants with CCT/CESR